 A town with just one main street such as Somerset Village doesn't have a great deal to offer tourists who want to fill their days hopping from one local landmark to the next.
 This needn't be a negative thing.
 The village is actually within easy reach of many of Bermuda's most important attractions, be they cultural or natural, and serves as a great home base for exploration.

-You'll discover an abundance of beaches to consider visiting in and around the area.
-Snorkeling is available at some of the beaches, for those who enjoy this relaxing pastime.
-Click on each beach name for detailed information about that individual beach.
+You will find a large number of beaches to consider visiting in and around the area.
+Snorkeling is available at some of these beaches, for visitors who enjoy this relaxing pastime.
+Just click on each beach name to get additional information concerning that part of the coast.

-Another location for beach-goers to consider is Hog Bay.
+Another option that beach-goers can consider is Hog Bay.
 Located deep within Hog Bay Park, the Hog Bay's beach offers an incredible intimate and isolated experience.
 Guests should plan to arrive during low tide, as the beach completely washes away during high tide.

 Mangrove Bay: The bay is tucked away in the northwest of the island and is surrounded by tropical vegetation, particularly mangroves and palm trees.
 White, soft sand makes for comfortable walking, while shallow waters are perfect for snorkelers and swimmers of all ages.